Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 Can I visit lounges in different terminals if I'm connecting at O'Hare?

 Yes, with an important distinction.
-Terminals 1, 2, and 3 are connected airside, meaning you can walk between them after clearing security without needing to re-clear.
+Terminals 1, 2, and 3 are connected airside, meaning you can walk between them after clearing security without re-clearing.
 This allows you to access lounges in any of these terminals regardless of your departure gate.
 However, Terminal 5 is isolated—reaching it requires exiting security, taking the ATS train, and re-clearing security.
-Budget 45-60 minutes for this journey, making Terminal 5 lounges practical only if you're already departing from there or have a very long layover (5+ hours).
+Budget 45–60 minutes for this journey.

 Do I need to be flying the airline to use their lounge at O'Hare?

 It depends on your access method.
-If you're accessing via airline elite status or premium cabin tickets, you typically need to be flying that airline or a partner airline same-day.
-However, if you're using certain premium credit cards, the rules vary: the United Club Infinite Card provides United Club access when flying on any airline same-day (not just United), while the Citi AAdvantage Executive Card requires American or Oneworld partner flights.
-Priority Pass lounges (Swissport) can be used regardless of which airline you're flying.
+Elite status and premium cabin tickets typically require same-day travel on that airline or a partner.
+However, credit card rules vary: the United Club Card provides United Club access when flying on any airline same-day (not just United), while the Citi AAdvantage Executive Card requires American or Oneworld partner flights.
+Priority Pass lounges like Swissport can be used regardless of which airline you're flying.

 Which O'Hare lounge is best for a long layover (4+ hours)?

-For a 4+ hour layover, the best lounge depends on your terminal and access privileges.
-In Terminal 1, the United Club at Concourse C near Gate C10 is the largest and most comfortable, with 22,000 square feet and modern design—ideal for extended stays.
-In Terminal 3, the main Admirals Club at H/K gates offers the most space and amenities, including showers.
+For extended layovers, the best option depends on your terminal and access.
+In Terminal 1, the United Club near Gate C10 is the largest at 22,000 square feet with modern design.
+In Terminal 3, the Admirals Club at H/K gates offers the most space and amenities including showers.
 In Terminal 5, the Delta Sky Club provides the best experience with hot food, multiple bars, and shower suites.
-If you have access to multiple terminals, consider "lounge hopping"—spend 2 hours in one lounge, then move to another for a change of scenery (only practical for Terminals 1-3).
+If you have access to Terminals 1–3, consider lounge hopping: spend time in one, then move to another for a change of scenery.

-How much does it cost to buy a day pass for O'Hare lounges?
+How much does a day pass cost at O'Hare lounges?

-Day pass pricing varies by lounge and can only be purchased for select locations.
-United Club day passes cost $59 when purchased through the United app (though less useful with recent grab-and-go restrictions).
-American Admirals Club day passes cost $79 or 15,000 AAdvantage miles, but you must be flying American or a Oneworld partner airline same-day.
+Day pass pricing varies.
+United Club day passes cost $59 when purchased through the United app.
+American Admirals Club day passes cost $79 or 15,000 AAdvantage miles, but you must be flying American or a Oneworld partner same-day.
 The Swissport Lounge in Terminal 5 offers day passes for purchase at the door or online (pricing varies).
 Delta Sky Club typically does not sell day passes to non-SkyMiles members.
-If you're traveling through O'Hare 3+ times annually, a credit card with lounge access becomes more economical than buying individual day passes.
+If you're traveling through O'Hare 3+ times annually, a credit card with lounge access becomes more economical than buying individual passes.

 Can I bring guests into O'Hare lounges?

-Guest policies vary significantly by lounge and access method.
-United Club Infinite Card allows you to bring 2 guests or immediate family members when traveling on United.
+Guest policies vary significantly.
+United Club Card allows 2 guests or immediate family when traveling on United.
 Admirals Club membership permits immediate family or 2 guests.
 Amex Platinum provides Delta Sky Club access but guests require additional fees.
-Priority Pass access to Swissport typically includes the cardholder only, though some premium Priority Pass memberships (via certain cards) include guests.
-United Polaris Lounge has strict guest policies—Star Alliance first class passengers can bring one guest, while business class passengers cannot.
-Always verify guest policies before arriving, especially during peak times when lounges may restrict guest access due to capacity.
+Priority Pass access to the Swissport Lounge typically covers the cardholder only, though some premium Priority Pass memberships (via certain cards) include guests.
+United Polaris Lounge has strict guest policies—Star Alliance first class passengers can bring one guest; business class passengers cannot.
+Always verify guest policies before arriving, especially during peak times.

 Unlock your extra benefits when you become a Kudos member